 Several people wrote useful pieces of code that we have borrowed in our prototype of TrafficSense: Ramya Bharathi Nimmagadda (detecting user interaction with a phone), Nilesh Mishra (extracting GSM tower information), and Pei Zhang (a rudimentary TrafficSense server).
 The drivers of Japan Travels as well as Kannan and Srinivas endured several hours of driving experiments with patience.
-Ranjita Bhagwan, Geoff Voelker, our shepherd Sam Madden and the anonymous reviewers of Sensys 2008 provided insightful comments that have helped improve this paper.
+Ranjita Bhagwan and Geoff Voelker provided insightful comments on an earlier draft that have helped improve this paper.
 We thank them all.